r-lib/systemfonts/cran-comments.md

-This is a small patch release fixing  a range of bugs
+This is a small patch release fixing working around the regressions on the new win builder machine.

-## Test environments

-* GitHub Actions (ubuntu-16.04): devel, release, oldrel, 3.5, 3.4, 3.3
-* GitHub Actions (windows): release, oldrel
-* GitHub Actions (macOS): release
-* win-builder: devel

-## R CMD check results

-0 errors | 0 warnings | 0 note

 ## revdepcheck results